 Activities that cause impacts on cultural resources are typically associated with construction of a project: disturbance of the ground, material, or physical alteration of the built environment, or alteration of the visual setting.
 Construction of the May 2014 Project and F-B LGA would occur in both urban and rural/undeveloped areas.
 Both alternatives would have the greatest potential to affect historic architectural and historic-era archaeological resources in the urban areas and the greatest potential to affect undisturbed prehistoric archaeological sites in rural/undeveloped areas.
-The F-B LGA would result in indirect adverse visual effects to four historic architectural resources that are listed or eligible for listing on the National Register of Historic Places (NRHP) and qualify as historical resources under CEQA.
+The F-B LGA would result in indirect adverse visual effects to four historic Places (NRHP) and qualify as historical resources under CEQA.
 One CEQA-only historical resource was identified within the F-B LGA project area.
-The May 2014 Project may result in a direct effect on one archaeological resource that is assumed eligible for listing in the NRHP and CRHR, and would result in an indirect adverse visual effect on one historic architectural resource that is listed or eligible for listing on the NRHP, and substantial adverse changes to four CEQA historical resources.
+The May 2014 Project may result in a direct effect on one archaeological resource that is assumed eligible for listing in the NRHP and CRHR, and would result in an indirect adverse visual effect on one historic architectural resource that is listed or eligible for listing on the National adverse to four CEQA historical resource that is listed or eligible for listing in the NRHP and CRHR, and would result in an indirect adverse visual effect on one historic architectural resource that is listed or eligible for listing on the NRHP, and substantial adverse changes to four CEQA historical resources.